scribbletune/scribbletune.com/_pages/browser-clip.md

 ### Clip (extended for the browser)

-Scribbletune uses Tone.js to creates sequences to be played in the browser.
+Scribbletune uses Tone.js to create sequences that can be played in the browser.
 {: .lead}

 **Note:** tone.js must be loaded in the browser via SCRIPT tag before Scribbletune (or your compiled app - with Scribbletune) is loaded.